 - There’s no liability protection against commercial debts, lawsuits and other obligations.
 This means you can be sued personally for commercial activities, putting your personal assets at risk.

-- Outside of friends and family, it’s nearly impossible to secure equity financing for a sole proprietorship, as many investors choose not to invest in a sole proprietorship.
+- Outside of friends and family, it’s nearly impossible to secure equity financing for a sole proprietorship, as outside investors won’t invest in a sole proprietorship.
 This could limit the amount of funds available to grow, develop, and sustain your business.

-- It’s difficult to establish business credit to obtain debt financing for a Sole Proprietorship, as many financial institutions will categorize your request as a “personal loan” rather than a “business loan“, which brings all sorts of caps in terms of approval amount potential.
+- It’s difficult to get debt financing for a sole proprietorship, as many financial institutions will categorize your request as a “personal loan” rather than a “business loan“, which brings all sorts of caps in terms of approval amount potential.
 (You can see whether your business has a credit score established and track it for free on Nav.com.)

-- You will have a lower amount of market credibility by not operating under a trade name.
+- You’ll likely have a lower amount of market credibility by not operating under a trade name.
 Now this could be easily resolved by creating a “Doing Business As” Name (DBA) with your state’s department of revenue or the secretary of state, but this will require fees for establishment and ongoing fees to continue to use the DBA name.

 What Is an LLC?